luunam/gomoku-react/README.md

 ## Development
 This AI bot uses minimax algorithm with alpha-beta pruning.

-You can write your own bot two, just name the file Bot.jsx and put it under bot folder.
+You can write your own bot too, just name the file Bot.jsx and put it under bot folder.
 The only method that bot has to have is `calculateNextMove(x, y, board)`, where `x` and `y` are coordinates of opponent's last move.
 You can manipulate `board` using `board.set(x, y, symbol)`, `board.get(x, y)`, and `board.size`